malerba118/react-delta/README.md

 ### `useDeltaObject(obj, options)`

 Determines the deltas of the values of the passed object.
 This is useful for watching many values at once.
 For example, you could use this hook to find the deltas of all props.

+**Note**: Only the keys/values of the object passed during the first render will be observed.
+If different keys are passed after the first render, they will be ignored.
+For this reason, it is recommend that you explicitly pass object keys (eg. `useDeltaObject({ foo: props.foo, bar: props.bar })` as opposed to `useDeltaObject(props)`).

 #### Signature
 ```tsx